 When the weather is nice, and the patio is open at Dorthy 6 Blast Furnace Cafe in Homestead, dogs are welcome to join their owners for craft beer in the cafe’s outdoor space.

 Dorothy 6 Black Furnace Cafe (224 E. 8th Avenue, Homestead)

-The North Side’s Federal Galley has a very dog-friendly beer garden, which will be for the season as soon as the weather is warm.
+The North Side’s Federal Galley has a very dog-friendly beer garden, which is open for the season.
 Pups are invited to hang out with their owners as they sip brews, and can even enjoy live music from time to time, too.

 Federal Galley (200 Children’s Way, Pittsburgh) 412-517-6400